huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 tags:
   - Computer Vision
 ---
-**Video stabilization** is process that aims to reduce the vibration, jitter inside video.
+**Video stabilization** is a process that aims to reduce the vibration and jitter inside videos.

 ![](/figure/vid_stb/dancing.gif)